 The University of Montana has an electronic job board, where you can find both work study and non-work study employment opportunities.
 For step-by-step instructions on using Griz eRecruiting, download the Griz eRecruiting Guide.

 There are two work study programs in the summer, one of which does not require enrollment in summer school.
 Please contact the Financial Aid Office in January for more details on the summer programs.
+The 2015 Summer Work Study Only Application is now available.
+You must file a 2015-2016 FAFSA to be considered for Summer Work Study.

 The policies and procedures set forth in this manual are applicable only to the administration of Work-Study Programs at The University of Montana.
 While The University of Montana makes every effort to establish the same policies and procedures for all student employees, in some situations work-study and non-work study policies and procedures may differ.